10 Principles of Good Project Management

 Make sure the project sponsors think carefully about the products, or deliverables required, before the project begins.
 Make sure you can develop a clear vision that can be shared with the entire team.
 Your scope should be well-defined and any changes introduced during the project should be documented and evaluated.
 If a change is introduced the impact should be communicated to the entire team including the project sponsors.

 Jason Freih has been managing IT projects for over 12 years with many large financial institutions and government organisations.
 Working mainly in Toronto, Canada, as well as consulting overseas, he has evolved a management style from different practices - PMBOK, CMM, ITIL, PRINCE2, RUP and Agile.
-To get more information and help with any project management questions you may have, visit him at Project Management for IT

 Successful Project Management: Eight Simple Steps to Follow